3 tools from self-management with sociocracy that you can use right away (plus magic phrases!)

 Rounds have benefits for both sides, speakers and listeners.
 Let’s look at the speaker first.
 What is inherent in rounds is that everyone’s voice matters.
 Equally.
 What I say matters as much as what my co-worker says.
 And what my co-worker says matters as much as what I say.
 One might have more insight on a given topic than the other but good thoughts sometimes come from unexpected places.

-Rounds change the rules of the game.
-It is not a game of convincing each other.
-It is a game of sharing your thoughts.
-I sometimes feel like we’re all giving our offering and put it in the middle of the circle where it can grow into something bigger and better than I could have come up with.
+Rounds change the rules of the game so it doesn’t become a game of convincing each other.
+Instead, it becomes a game of sharing your thoughts and co-creation.
+It sometimes feels like we’re all giving our offering and put it in the middle of the circle where it can grow into something bigger and better than I could have come up with.
 When I am speaking I know I am protected from people wanting to prove me wrong.
 Rounds carve out a safe space to share.

 What are rounds like for listeners?
 One benefit for listeners is that when I know it is not my turn and I know it will take another two or three turns until I can speak, I start to relax.
 I sit back and listen because there is nothing else to do.
 I can focus on the speaker, trying to understand what the issue on the table looks like from their view.